timofey256/tripla/README.md

 cd Server/ && dotnet run
 ```

-Then go to `localhost:3000` and enter your desired destinations (in form of airports) and dates.
+Then go to `localhost:3000` and enter your desired destinations (in form of airport codes) and dates.

 ## How to use?
 See [doc/how-it-works.md](doc/how-it-works.md)